zhiweil/ansible-playground/playground/playbook-overview/README.md

 At the top most leve of Ansible playbook tasks, there are three fields:
 * The "name" specifies the task name.
-* By convention, the field under the "name" is a Ansible services, it has its own setting fields, which are service specific.
+* By convention, the field under the "name" is a Ansible service, it has its own setting fields, which are service specific.
 * The "notify" specifies the actions to take when a task finishes.
-These actions are defined in the "handers" field.
+These actions are defined in the "handlers" field.

 ## Run playbook
 Under the foler /root/playground/playbook-overview, run ansible playbook: